vosaul/status.im/source/contribute/index.md

 1. Download the app and join our community.
 We'd love to see you there.
 2. We're an Open Source project, so you can check out our repositories and [contribute code here](https://github.com/status-im).
 Look for the label: ["good first issue"](https://github.com/status-im/status-react/labels/good%20first%20issue) to get started.
 3. Complete one of our [bounties listed on gitcoin](https://gitcoin.co/explorer?network=mainnet&idx_status=open&keywords=status.im&order_by=-web3_created).
-4. Join the [Status Advocacy Program](https://statusphere.status.im/) - share your expertise, showcase your creativity, and help spread the Status love - all while earning SNT rewards.
-5. And of course, we're always looking for core contributors to join us on a full/part time basis.
+4. Occasionally we look to hire core contributors to join us on a full/part time basis.
 Use the navigation to the left to find out more.